alex/what-happens-when/README.rst

 --------------------------------------------------------

 The HID transport passes the key down event to the ``KBDHID.sys`` driver which converts the HID usage into a scancode.
-In this case the scan code is ``VK_RETURN`` (``0x0D``).
+In this case, the scan code is ``VK_RETURN`` (``0x0D``).
 The ``KBDHID.sys`` driver interfaces with the ``KBDCLASS.sys`` (keyboard class driver).
 This driver is responsible for handling all keyboard and keypad input in a secure manner.
 It then calls into